edwardvercoe/stuart-dickson-produce/notes/init-assessment.md

 ### Outdated Dependencies

 - Several core dependencies are using older versions, including:
-  - Tailwind CSS
+  - ✅ Tailwind CSS (Updated to v4)
   - Next.js
   - React
   - Sanity
-- Recommendation: Update all dependencies to their latest stable versions
+- Recommendation: Update remaining dependencies to their latest stable versions
 - Assessment:
   - Some breaking changes are expected but should be straightforward to resolve
   - No significant problems anticipated during the update process